 Physical: changes in appetite, changes in sleep and energy levels, headaches and muscle tension, gastrointestinal upset and rapid heart rate.

-Psychological/emotion: feeling overwhelmed, being moody or irritable, difficulty concentrating, worrying frequently.
+Psychological/Emotional: feeling overwhelmed, being moody or irritable, difficulty concentrating, anxiety and depression, worrying frequently.

 The trained therapists at Bayside Psychotherapy will endeavour to help you reduce stress’s impact on your life.
 Our training and knowledge may help you better cope and reduce the feelings of stress and anxiety in your life.